DisguiseGuy/LeviathanOracle-stream/Readme.md

 - **Anime/Manga Search**
   - Search for anime details with [`/search-anime`](src/commands/search-anime.js).
   - Search for manga details with [`/search-manga`](src/commands/search-manga.js).
+  - [`/upcoming`](src/commands/upcoming.js) to search for upcomi6ankme episodes.

 - **Watchlist Management**
   - Add anime to your watchlist using [`/watchlist add`](src/commands/watchlist.js).
   - Remove anime from your watchlist using [`/watchlist remove`](src/commands/watchlist.js).
   - Display your current watchlist with [`/watchlist show`](src/commands/watchlist.js).
-  - Automatic checking for upcoming episodes based on users' watchlists and notifying them in DM's (haven't started this yet).
+  - Automatic checking for upcoming episodes based on users' watchlists and notifying them in DM's.

 - **Nyaa Anime Fetching**
   - Search for English-translated anime torrents from Nyaa using [`/nyaa`](src/commands/nyaa.js).